MarcHeiden/formula-ap1/README.md

 # formula-ap1

 > **The API is not ready for production yet.** <br>
-> Due to university stuff I won't have time to contribute to the project for a few months 😢

 formula-ap1 is a REST API that provides data about the formula one racing series.